 Want to save this recipe?

-4. On one thin patty add some cheese stuffing onto center of the patty.
-Lay second thin patty over the stuffing, pressing the edges together to seal.
+- Prep burger patties.
+Divide meat into 6 even portions and form into thin patties.
+Add some cheese stuffing onto center of one patty then lay a second patty over it, pressing the edges together to seal.
 Flatten the centers so that the burgers are even.
-Do this with the 5 other portions of beef so you have a total of 6 burgers.

-5. If grilling, lightly oil grate and grill the burgers over a hot fire, turning once, about 7 minutes.
-Brush burger buns with olive oil and toast on the grill.
+- Cook.
+If grilling, lightly oil grate and grill the burgers over a hot fire, turning once.
+If cooking indoors, cook on the stove using a cast iron over high heat, turning once.

 Recipe tips and FAQs